martel-innovate/deep-log-inspection/doc/install/monasca-log-agent.md

         }
     }

-For more configuration details refer to the [documentation][5] of the monasca_log_api Logstash output plugin.
+For more configuration details refer to the [documentation][5] of the monasca_log_api output plugin.

 ## Openstack syslog-rsyslog configuration
 In order to forward the logs from a FIWARE Lab Node to its own syslog server, Openstack Services must send logging information to syslog.
 This is done by editing the configuration files of the involved services, e.g.: